 - Search for negative reviews about the seller and look for complaints filed with your state attorney general’s office.
 You can also do a search for the name of the seller or email address or phone number and the word “scam” or “fraud” or “counterfeit.”

 - Ideally, you’d buy tickets when they go on sale from the actual seller, but we realize that’s not always possible, for a number of reasons.
-But keep an eye out for special pre-sales that sometimes come with credit cards you have or whatever.
+But keep an eye out for special pre-sales that sometimes come with credit cards or other accounts you have.

 - How can you spot fake tickets?
 Don’t try.
 If you’re looking at photos of tickets or even actually holding tickets in your hand, there’s no guarantee you’ll be able to detect a counterfeit ticket.
 Find out whether a venue even offers paper tickets.
 Some places don’t.
 And scammers can create realistic-looking e-tickets or QR codes.